 For a number of years now Pantone and Dulux have set the benchmark for colour predictions, anticipating which colours to look out for in the 12 months ahead!

 The budding design aficionado will be well aware of the hues that have made the cut this time round, but if they’ve slipped your attention then there’s no need to panic.
-Below, the Inspiration Centre explores the fruits of the brands’ labour, divulging the results of some truly tremendous crystal ball gazing.
+Below, we explore the fruits of the brands’ labour, divulging the results of some truly tremendous crystal ball gazing.

 Pantone: Rose Quartz & Serenity

 Yes, in a shock development and representing a first for Pantone, TWO shades have been announced for its Colour of the Year 2016.
 A controversial move from these connoisseurs in colour, Pantone has reassured us that they’re breaking no rules through use of both Rose Quartz & Serenity: apparently, the colours work so well in combination that incorporating one over the other simply wouldn’t have made sense.

 This is a much softer approach than colour ways that have gone before.
 We’ve seen the vibrant Tangerine Tango, Fuchsia Rose and Chili Pepper, but now it’s time for the subtle touch with some pastel tones.
 We’ve noticed a similar shift in design magazines and blogs ourselves, with the adage ‘less is more’ never so applicable.

 “Joined together Rose Quartz and Serenity demonstrate an inherent balance between a warmer embracing rose tone and the cooler tranquil blue, reflecting connection and wellness as well as a soothing sense of order and peace.”